Northern Annamites rain forests

 The Northern Annamites rain forests ecoregion (WWF ID: IM0136) covers the rugged and relatively unexplored northern Annamite Mountains of central Laos and Vietnam.
 There are high numbers of endemic plant species, and the relative remoteness and isolation of the area supports many rare and endangered animals.
-Rainfall is somewhat less than the lowland rainforest of the lower elevations in Vietnam, and the temperatures slightly cooler due to the higher altitude.
+Rainfall is somewhat less than the lowland rainforest of the lower elevations in Vietnam, and the temperatures slightly cooler due to the higher elevation.

 Location and description

 Most of the ecoregion is in central Laos, with a small portion on the eastern edge of the higher ridge of Annamite Range in Vietnam.
 The region is about 350 km long, and is at most about 150 km wide.
 Mean elevation is 453 m, with a highest point of 2158 m.
 Human density is relatively low due to the steep slopes and high elevations.

 Climate

 The climate of the ecoregion is Dry-winter humid subtropical climate (Köppen climate classification (Cwa)).
 This climate is characterized as having no month averaging below 0 C, at least one month averaging above 22 C, and four months averaging over 10 C. Precipitation in the wet summer months is ten time or more the average of the winter months.
 Precipitation in the ecoregion varies from 1,500-2,500 mm/year.